ErpNetDocs/tech/modules/logistics/inventory/inventory-control/receive.md

 # Receive

-This section allows you to **confirm** product quantities received by your warehouse or shop's store, and **generate** receipt store transactions.
+This section allows you to **confirm** product quantities received by your inventory or shop's store, and **generate** receipt store transactions.

 Ordered quantities which are successfully confirmed and executed are counted towards your store's overall availability.